 Ed holds a Doctor of Ministry degree in Pastoral Psychotherapy from Andover Newton Theological School.
 He specializes in grief therapy, couple and relationship counseling, and depression.
 His treatment approach is largely influenced by Bowen’s family systems theory and Shear’s complicated grief model.

 Mark Powers, MSW, MBA

 Mark earned a Master of Social Work from Boston University and an MBA from the University of New Hampshire.
-Specializations include couples in conflict, trauma, grief, mood disorders, anger management and personal well-being.
+Specializations include couples in conflict, trauma, complicated grief, mood disorders, anger management and personal well-being.
 Mark utilizes cognitive behavioral therapy for distress and cognitive processing therapy for PTSD.

 Jutka Varhegyi, MA, LCMHC

 Jutka earned her Master of Counseling Psychology degree from Notre Dame College.
 She specializes in depression, anxiety, PTSD, interpersonal relationships and grief.
 Her treatment approaches include cognitive behavioral therapy and solution focused treatment.

 Catherine Vasilopoulos, MA, LCMHC

 Catherine earned her MA in Counseling from the University of North Dakota.
 Specializations include depression, anxiety, interpersonal relationships, trauma, grief and substance use disorder.
 Catherine integrates cognitive behavioral therapy and a person-centered approach to counseling, and interventions are based on one’s interest in and readiness for change.